samiengmanng/samiengmanng.github.io/index.md

 ## About

 * I am a Macau Fellow at the University of Macau.
-* My primary research interest is Monetary Economics and Banking.
+* My research interests are Monetary Economics and Banking.

 ---